ReggTheSecond/example_docs/GitHubDesktopWorkflowsUserFriendly.md

 ![](example/Resolved.png)

-12. View resolved changes in GitHub Desktop
+12. View resolved conflict in GitHub Desktop
 13. In GitHub Desktop write a summery of the changes
 14. Select Commit to <branch name>
 15. Select Push Origin

 **NOTE** The "=======" That separates your content from content being brought in as part of a conflict also acts as method of creating a Heading 1 in the Markdown language.
 This is why it is easier to resolve these conflict in Code mode.